12 min read

 Italy led Europe with mandatory B2B and B2C e-invoicing via the SDI (Sistema di Interscambio) since January 2019.
 All domestic invoices must be transmitted in FatturaPA XML format through the SDI, operated by the Agenzia delle Entrate.
 Cross-border invoices to non-Italian recipients can still be issued in other formats, but the Italian party must report them through the SDI's "esterometro" mechanism (which has been integrated into SDI reporting since July 2022).

-France is implementing a unique model using Plateformes de Dematérialisation Partenaire (PDP) — certified private platforms that handle e-invoice exchange and reporting to the tax authority (DGFiP).
+France is implementing a unique model using Plateformes Agreees (PA), the certified private platforms (formerly called PDP) that handle e-invoice exchange and reporting to the tax authority (DGFiP).
 B2G e-invoicing via Chorus Pro has been mandatory since 2017.
-B2B reception of e-invoices becomes mandatory in September 2026, with issuance phased: large companies from September 2026, SMEs from September 2027.
+B2B reception of e-invoices becomes mandatory in September 2026, with issuance phased: large and mid-sized companies from September 2026, SMEs from September 2027.
 Accepted formats include Factur-X (hybrid PDF/XML), UBL, and CII.
+For the operational deep dive, see our France PA September 2026 guide.

 Germany: decentralized approach